Continuation Newton methods with deflation techniques for global optimization problems: Acknowledgments

 \section * {Declarations}

 2mm

-\textbf{Funding:} This work was supported in part by Grant 61876199 from National Natural Science Foundation of China, and Grant YJCB2011003HI from the Innovation Research Program of Huawei Technologies Co., Ltd..
+\textbf{Funding:} This work was supported in part by Grants 61876199 and 62376036 from National Natural Science Foundation of China, Grant YBWL2011085 from Huawei Technologies Co., Ltd., and Grant YJCB2011003HI from the Innovation Research Program of Huawei Technologies Co., Ltd..

 2mm